 SUMMARY: A scientist with 45 years of experience in modeling and interpreting various physical processes.
+The laureate of the F.A.
+Bredikhin prize in astronomy of the Russian Academy of Sciences, Doctor of Physical and Mathematical Sciences.
+Asteroid 14360 was named Ipatov in his honor.
 Analyzed images made by telescopes.
-Author of more than 140 refereed papers in journals and proceedings, and more than 240 other publications.
+Author of more than 160 refereed papers in journals and proceedings, and more than 270 other publications.
 The first or single author of most of these publications.

 RESEARCH EXPERIENCE (excluding payment from grants via some institutions):

 ● V.I.
 Vernadsky Institute of Geochemistry and Analytical Chemistry of Russian Academy of Sciences (Moscow, Russia), Leading scientist.
 December 2013 – present.

 ● Space Research Institute (Moscow, Russia), Leading scientist (part time).
 May 2011 – March 2017.

 ● Alsubai Establishment for Scientific Studies (Doha, Qatar).
 Researcher.
 August 2011 – August 2013.

 ● Studies of astronomical problems.
 February 2010 – July 2011.